Threat-Informed Defense for the Financial Sector

 To date, there is no comprehensive detailed enumeration of financial fraud tactics and techniques, similar to what MITRE ATT&CK® has provided for enterprise threats.
 As a result, cyber and fraud programs have a knowledge gap among events detected through cyber means on financial institutions’ infrastructure, the material events of fraud affecting the customer, and the controls to disrupt fraud.

 In 2025, the Center for Threat-Informed Defense will develop the Fight Financial Fraud (F3) framework of tactics, techniques, and procedures (TTPs) used by fraud actors.
-The F3 framework may include new techniques that characterize known fraud TTPs.
+The F3 framework may include new tactics and techniques that characterize known fraud TTPs.
 It will reference and refine existing ATT&CK techniques when they are applicable to financial fraud.
 The F3 framework will include its own new content to describe fraud technical behaviors for which there is no existing ATT&CK content.

+Get InvolvedThis project will fuse and analyze cyber and fraud data sources into a common language of tactics and techniques specific to fraud events.
 The resulting F3 framework will be the foundation of a longer-term research program that will advance our understanding of financial fraud TTPs, as well as our collective ability to emulate, detect, and prevent them.

 The F3 framework will derive from prior work including the FS-ISAC Cyber Fraud Prevention Framework, the National Retail Federation Retail Fraud Taxonomy, and Verizon’s Data Breach Investigations Report.
 We will build the framework by modeling documented fraud activities such as Social Engineering, Money Laundering, and Cash Out.
 We will document the known tactics and techniques of financial threat actors in the context of a fraud event.